woletee/gwangju.com/README.md

-# Project Name
+# gwangju.com

 ## Description

-[gwangju.com] is a web application for exploring hotels, restaurants, shopping centers, and places of interest in a gwangju.
+gwangju.com is a web application for exploring hotels, restaurants, shopping centers, and places of interest in a gwangju.
 It provides users with an intuitive interface to browse through various categories.
 The project is built using React.js for the frontend.

 ## Features